‘Boeing to pay $200 million to settle U.S. charges it misled investors about 737 MAX’.

 The aircraft was grounded for 20 months while ongoing investigations, but they were recently cleared to fly again after the company made significant software and training upgrades.

-This year alone, the stock of Boeing has decreased by 31%, which clearly indicates that the company is paying for its negligence.
+To sum up, in 2023, the stock of Boeing has decreased by 31%, which clearly indicates that the company is paying for its negligence.
 Can Boeing recover?

 A disproportionate amount of attention is paid to airplane accidents.
 Even though they only make up a small portion of transportation accidents, their rarity and drama have a strong hold on our hearts.